kth-step/VM_SCAMV_intro/README.md

 In our paper, we describe a method to generate test inputs to validate side-channel models.
 The implementation thereof is called SCAM-V and consists of a test input generation tool and a number of models together with a hardware benchmark platform.
 The tool has been packaged in this VM together with our evaluation results.
-However, the actual evaluation of the tool generated test inputs requires a benchmark platform, which can be built according to a repository we have made available on [GitHub](https://github.com/kth-step/EmbExp-Box) using the documentation there and a bit of special hardware.
+However, the actual evaluation of the tool generated test inputs requires a benchmark platform, which can be built with a bit of special hardware according to the documentation in the repository we have made available through the GitHub project [EmbExp-Box](https://github.com/kth-step/EmbExp-Box).

 In order to simplify the evaluation process, we have given access to our benchmark platform for this VM.
 This way, an evaluator is able to generate test inputs and execute them on the actual hardware benchmark platform remotely without requiring to invest in building an experiment setup first.